data-tsunami/ansible-hadoop-cluster/README.md

 as an exampe of what Andible can do (and how to do it).

-Requires a working http proxy (like Squid) to speedup installs, and a exported NFS, to centralize Hadoops logs.
+Requires a working http proxy (like Squid) to speedup installs, and a exported NFS, to centralize Hadoops logs, and some binaries downloables from an HTTP server (JDK, Hadoop).

 ## Already done